biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Copilaș-Ciocianu, D., Sidorov, D., & Šidagytė-Copilas, E. (2023).
 Global distribution and diversity of alien Ponto-Caspian amphipods.
 [Biological Invasions, 25, 179-195](https://doi.org/10.1007/s10530-022-02908-1).

   * Dlamini, W.M.D. and Loffler, L. (2023).
 Tree Species Diversity and Richness Patterns Reveal High Priority Areas for Conservation in Eswatini.
 In: Dhyani, S., Adhikari, D., Dasgupta, R., Kadaverugu, R. (eds) [Ecosystem and Species Habitat Modeling for Conservation and Restoration](https://doi.org/10.1007/978-981-99-0131-9_8).
 Springer, Singapore.

+  * Fernandes, N.B.G., Moraes, A.M. and Milward-de-Azevedo, M.A.
+(2023) Diversity of the Passiflora L. in the Serra do Mar ecoregion and the relationships with environmental gradients, South and Southeast, Brazil.
+[Acta Botanica Brasilia, 37, e20220314](https://doi.org/10.1590/1677-941X-ABB-2022-0314).

   * Flores-Argüelles, A., López-Ferrari, A.R., & Espejo-Serna, A. (2023).
 Geographic distribution and endemism of Bromeliaceae from the Western Sierra-Coast region of Jalisco, Mexico.
 [Botanical Sciences, 101, 527-543](https://doi.org/10.17129/botsci.3169).